Outsmart the hackers.

 - Hack a database and exfiltrate data

-Upon successful completion, students receive a Cyber Academy Attack certificate and will have end-to-end experience working in all key areas of information security.
+Upon successful completion, students receive a UT Austin Cybersecurity Certificate and will have end-to-end experience working in all key areas of information security.

 This table shows upcoming start dates for this program’s courses.
 Please note that program start dates are subject to change.
 After registering for the certificate program, email us or call the CPE Registrar at 512-232-6520 to enroll in your chosen courses.